Welcome to this Santa Marta, Colombia travel guide!

 The atmosphere is lively and if you can find a space to park yourself the sunset is a delight to watch.

-I have been on the search for the best Colombian beaches I can find over the last few years and this is one of the most popular out of all of them.
+I’ve been on the search for the best Colombian beaches I can find over the last few years and this is one of the most popular out of them all.

 A must for anyone looking for things to do in Santa Marta.
-I have returned back to Santa Marta on more than one occasion and visited the park.
+I have returned back to Santa Marta on numerous times to visit the park.

-As one of Colombia’s popular tourist attractions, expect to have a special experience here, even if you only get the chance to visit for one day.
+As one of Colombia’s popular tourist attractions, expect to have a special time here, even if you only get the chance to visit for one day.

-You can get the bus to Tayrona park from the market in Santa Marta.
-Read about the park including the latest prices on this Tayrona Park website.
+Get the bus to Tayrona park from the market in Santa Marta.
+Read about the park and check the latest prices on the Tayrona Park website.

 If you’re not impressed with the number of people on Rodeado Beach, Bahía Concha makes a great nearby alternative with fewer bodies.

 You can get there by boat from the Rodeado or from Taganga if you are looking for a more tranquil beach experience.

-Many of the beaches in Santa Marta are only accessible by boat, there are alternative ways, however, it’s usually always faster to travel by small boat.
+Many of the beaches in Santa Marta are only accessible by boat, there are alternative ways, however, it’s always faster to travel by small boat.

 Palomino is a hippy paradise in La Guajira region of the country.
 Outside of the accommodating locals, this rustic location is popular with backpackers looking to escape the bigger cities.

 There are various things to do in Palomino with the main two attractions been the beach (perfect for surfing) and the river.
 River tubing includes a rustic motorcycle ride and a hike up in the mountains.

 Free Walking Tour

 Viajero hostel also has a rooftop bar area with music and party nights.
 Get breakfast here and enjoy morning panoramic views of Santa Marta.
 Equipped with a swimming pool, just ask at reception about the tours.

 Mercado de Artisañias